zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The JWT token or client certificate is not valid
+  The JWT token or client certificate is not valid.

   **Action:**